 - Vacant seats despite high demand

-- Legal disputes regarding neighborhood rules
+- Legal disputes regarding neighbourhood rules

 These challenges reduce the full impact of the RTE Act.